 6. Your search is too narrow.

-Just because you want to be a partner in a law firm or a high-level executive at an innovative company doesn’t mean you’re qualified; open your mind to building your career by starting in more junior or even entry level positions to gain experience and grow your career to meet your goals.
+Open your mind to building your career by starting in more junior or even entry level positions to gain experience and grow your career to meet your goals.
 You may also need to consider applying outside of your ideal industry or location to build your resume across the skills you need to gain to be competitive.

 7. Your network isn’t wide enough.

 It’s often a job seeker’s least favorite phrase but it’s often true: “It’s not what you know, it’s who you know.”
 In fact, a LinkedIn study showed that about 85% of all jobs are filled via networking.
 Whether or not that number is accurate today, the point still stands: getting to know people in various industries through networking opportunities and attending events that put you in the position to meet others who can either connect you with job opportunities might just be the job search tactic that you’ve been missing.

 8. You didn’t make a great first impression.

 If you made it into an interview, but you showed up late or failed to dress appropriately for the setting (one level dressier than the job description requires, at minimum), you might not being making a strong enough first impression to stay memorable to the interview team.